 Customer experience is king when it comes to retail.
 The more convenient the shopping process is for the customer, the more likely they’ll make another purchase or recommend a shop.

 Online stores offer an extensive catalog of items that can be delivered with just a click.
-Still, this model has prevalent issues, such as return policies, authenticity, and security.
+However, this model has frequent problems such as return policy, authenticity and security.

-For this reason, more businesses adopt the “hybrid retail” business model, combining the convenience of online shopping with the features of brick-and-mortar stores.
+For this reason, more and more companies are opting for the "Hybrid Retail" business model and combining the convenience of online shopping with the characteristics of retail shop.